 Wait at least 15 days after freshly painting a wall or surface before placing an image over the new paint.

 Textured walls will not hold your image.
 Any “orange peeling” texture will not hold the image for more than a day or two.

 Unpainted drywall does not have the correct surface texture to keep the sticky side down.
 It will fall off!

 Stone surfaces like brick or cinderblock have been problematic.
 Porous surfaces will not hold the image.

 These vinyl images are not made for being outside.
 They will not stick to your car!

 Every Carpenter will tell you: Measure twice – Cut Once!

 Take time to figure out where you want the image.
 Measure the surface a couple times before removing the graphic from the backing.
-An eight-foot-long image will be two and a half maybe even three feet tall at the tail.
+Any image over six feet long will be two and a half maybe even three feet tall at the tail.
 A thirty footer is eight feet tall at the tail… yes, one customer ordered a thirty-foot aircraft… that’s how we know!

 Images over eight feet in length are printed in sections.
 Each image connecting edge has a 1/16 inch overlap which helps line up the image sections.